 Assistant Professor, Harvard Business School

-Co-Chair, Colonial Encounters and Divergent Development Trajectories in the Mediterranean Study Group, CES, Harvard University
+Co-Chair, Colonialism and Mediterranean Europe, CES, Harvard University